gchq/gaffer-doc/docs/federation-changes.md

 ### New Merge function examples

 By default, `GetElements` results will be merged with `ApplyViewToElementsFunction`.
-This uses the View from the operation and applies it to all of the results, meaning the results are now aggregated and filtered using the Schema too.
+This uses the View from the operation and applies it to all of the results, meaning the results are now re-aggregated and re-filtered using the Schema, locally in the FederatedStore.
 This makes the results look like they came from one graph, rather than getting back a list of Elements from different subgraphs.

 By default, `GetTraits` results will be merged with `CollectionIntersect`.
-This returns the intersection of common store traits from the subgraphs, rather than all of the traits concatenate, meaning it is a better representation of traits all the subgraphs have.
+This returns the intersection of common store traits from the subgraphs.
+This behaviour is the same, but now it can be overriden.

+By default, `GetSchema` results will be merged with `MergeSchema`.
+This returns an aggregated schema from the subgraphs, unless there is a conflict.
+This behaviour is the same, but now it can be overriden.
+For example, you may wish to use the `ConcatenateMergeFunction` if there is a schema conflict.

 ### Default storeConfiguredMergeFunctions